inseven/incontext/README.md

 - [ ] Extract location data from videos
 - [ ] Don't automatically replace non-Markdown image tags
 - [ ] Provide a mechanism to specify the sort of child queries

+# Templates

+Renders are performed using Tilt.

+## DocumentContext

+- `nearestAnscestor() -> DocumentContext?`

+  Returns the first document found by walking up the document path; nil if no ancestor can be found.